brettabamonte/data-structures-c/README.md

-# Data Structures & Algorithms Implmented In C
+# Data Structures & Algorithms Implemented In C

 This repository is for data structures and algorithms implemented in C.